temujin9/mezovy/adventures/064 - the hats of hinnton.md

 Sylus takes off running after ??? that the NPCs spooked, which is running away with Expeditious

+Fight with gators, electric eels, and glavo (electric eel swarms)

 Init
   23  Niobe
   20  Eels